 The ILA came into significance in 1977, taking over control of the NRA, and representing the interests of gun manufacturers after the United Nations Security Council Resolution 418 unanimously adopted to impose a mandatory arms embargo against apartheid South Africa.

-The NRA was founded 1871 to better prepare American freemen (e.g. emancipated slaves) for defense of their nation against rebellion and infringement of civil rights (e.g. white supremacists).
+This was a far cry from political relations when the NRA was founded 1871 in New York to better prepare American freemen (e.g. emancipated slaves) to defend their nation against rebellion.
+In other words the NRA was to help blacks prevent infringements of their civil rights (e.g. political sabotage by white supremacists).